Our service now covers areas all across Canada

 source: Flickr, awans

-Atlantis Bath Center: this store carries all the popular bathroom brands but specializes in well-known brand Kohler.
+Atlantis Bath Center: this store carries all the popular bathroom brands but specializes in the well-known brand Kohler.
 They have all the necessary items, carrying everything from sinks to doors, to fans and accessories.

 Gingers: as part of the ELTE empire, Ginger's Bath and Summerhill Hardware is great for attractive bathroom accessories and supplies.
 They have an excellent selection of faucets and kitchen sinks for the homeowner looking to do a little bit of a deeper renovation.